OlimilO1402/Langg_Nullable/README.md

 Project started in spring 2009.
-This example shows how to make use of optional user inputs, with the Nullable-class kwnown from .net "?"/ Nullable\<T\>.
+This example shows how to make use of optional user inputs, with the Nullable-class known from .net "?"/ Nullable\<T\>.

 Whenever an input parameter is optional, obviously the user either can give an input or maybe not.
 For example we have a class with a property "Value" of a primitive numeric datatype like Double.